1Q: What is the Gilda’s CLASS Curriculum?

 A: It’s a simple process!
 Click on the samples above to preview some of the materials and then email us at firstname.lastname@example.org to request a password in order to access the full curriculum.
 One of the Gilda’s CLASS staff will respond as soon as possible to provide you with the password.

 All workshops and trainings are free of charge and take place at Gilda’s Club Westchester.
 To sign up, please call 914.644.8844 or email email@example.com.

-The 8th Annual Cancer in the Classroom Symposium will be held on Wednesday December 11th.
-This all day conference is open to any school professional and free of charge.
+The 9th Annual Cancer in the Classroom Symposium will be held on Wednesday February 3, 2021 in collaboration with Gilda's Club New York City and Gilda's Club Rochester.
+The half day symposium will be offered via ZOOM and is open to any school professional and is free of charge.
 The day will focus on supporting children, teens and school communities impacted by cancer.
-For more information, or to register, please contact Children, Teens and Families Director, Laura Moore: email@example.com.
+For more information, or to register, please contact Children, Teens and Families Manager Jaime Aker: firstname.lastname@example.org.

 A handbook and training provided to middle and high school professionals so that schools have the necessary tools to implement support for students in their community.
 Within this guide, school professionals have access to a six-week support group for middle and high school students who have a family member living with cancer, as well as a six-week support group for middle and high school students who have experienced the death of a family member from cancer.
 Training is required in order to receive the Handbook.
 For upcoming training dates, please email email@example.com.

 This booklet is designed to provide straight-forward, accessible information on how to support children and teens impacted by cancer.
 It addresses a child’s cognitive understanding of cancer based on his or her age, common behaviors or reactions that school professionals may observe, how to talk to children about cancer, and helpful ways a school can respond when a child is diagnosed with cancer.
 An extensive list of resources is available to further support the school.
 To download your own copy of the Resource Guide, please click here.